fraud critical risk

 Synthetic identity fraud sits at the intersection of fraud prevention and anti-money laundering regulation.

-In the EU, the Fourth and Fifth Anti-Money Laundering Directives (4AMLD, 5AMLD) require member-state institutions to apply risk-based customer due diligence.
-Synthetic identity creation falls under false-identity fraud provisions of most national criminal codes, with AML obligations attached wherever the proceeds are laundered.
+In the European Union, the Fourth and Fifth Anti-Money Laundering Directives require member-state institutions to apply risk-based customer due diligence capable of detecting both stolen and fabricated identities, and the Sixth Directive strengthened criminal liability for identity fraud that precedes money laundering.
+Synthetic identity creation itself falls under the false-identity provisions of most national criminal codes, with AML obligations attaching wherever the proceeds are laundered.

 How FluxForce detects Synthetic Identity Fraud